joshsmith/react-native-united-states-icons/README.md

 )
 ```

+The `fill` of the SVG's elements is determined by setting the `color` prop.

 ## Credit

 The original icons were [designed by ProPublica](https://github.com/propublica/stateface) and provided as an icon font. [coryetzkorn](https://github.com/coryetzkorn) converted them to the svgdefs format.
 Passing on his kudos to ProPublica for the original work—and my kudos for having this repo as a starting point for _this_ new package!